The Deer Hunter: The wedding scenes

 The wedding scenes were filmed at historic St. Theodosius Russian Orthodox Cathedral in the Tremont neighborhood of Cleveland, Ohio.
 They took five days to film.
 St. Theodosius's Father Stephen Kopestonsky was cast as the priest.
 The reception scene was filmed at nearby Lemko Association Hall.
 The amateur extras cast for the crowded wedding-dance sequences drank real liquor and beer.
 The scenes were filmed in the summer, in 95 °F (35 °C) weather, but were set in the fall.
 To accomplish a fall look, individual leaves were removed from deciduous trees.
 Vilmos Zsigmond also had to desaturate the colors of the exterior shots, partly in camera and partly in laboratory processing.

 The production manager asked each of the extras who were portraying Russian immigrants to bring to the location a gift-wrapped box to double for wedding presents.
 The manager figured that if the extras did this, not only would the production save time and money, but the gifts would look more authentic.
 After the unit unwrapped and the extras disappeared, the crew discovered to their amusement that the boxes were not empty but filled with real presents, from china to silverware.
 "Who got to keep all these wonderful offerings," wrote Deeley, "is a mystery I never quite fathomed."

-Cimino originally claimed that the wedding scene would take up 21 minutes of screen time; in the end, it took 51 minutes.
+Cimino originally claimed that the wedding scene took up 21 minutes of screen time; in the end, it took 51 minutes.
 Deeley believes that Cimino always planned to make this prologue last for an hour, and that "the plan was to be advanced by stealth rather than straight dealing".

 At this point in the production, nearly halfway through principal photography, Cimino was already over budget, and producer Spikings could tell from the script that shooting the extended scene could sink the project.